-- Bitcoin mining economics were steadily within a bearish range of approximately \$0.06 to \$0.09 per TH/s per day during the quarter (January to March 2023), with the Bitcoin price starting in the \$17,000 range in early January then breaking onto the low \$20,000 by the end of January and eventually rising to the \$27,000 range in March.
-However, this increase in Bitcoin price was matched by increases in the mining difficulty, which kept the Bitcoin mining hash price range in the \$0.065 to \$0.08 per Terahash per second ("TH/s") per day range for most of this quarter. - We note, the break-even operating cost for miners depends on the electricity price as well as machine efficiencies, which have seen improvements with newer generation mining machines.
-For example, at the Difficulty of 52.3 trillion ("T") seen in June 2023 and a Bitcoin price of \$30,000, an ASIC miner that has an efficiency of 30 Joules per Terahash ("J/TH") can be expected to generate mining revenues of approximately \$0.10 per kWh approximately, establishing the breakeven operating cost.
+- Bitcoin mining economics were steadily within a bearish range of approximately \$0.06 to \$0.09 per Terahash per second ("TH/s") per day during the quarter (April to June 2023), with the Bitcoin price starting in the \$28,000 range in early April then rallying to over \$30,000 by mid April, and staying mostly range bound until a drop to \$25,000 range in mid-June.
+Bitcoin then recovered to above \$30,000 before the end of the quarter June 30, 2023.
+As of August 2023, Bitcoin has been in the \$29,000 range mostly.
+However, increases in Bitcoin price was matched by increases in the mining difficulty, where we saw an all-time high of 52 trillion ("T") in late June 2023, followed by another all-time high of 54T in mid July 2023.
+This has kept the Bitcoin mining hash price range in the \$0.06 to \$0.09 per TH/s per day range for most of this quarter.
+Notably however, we saw a rally to over \$0.10 per TH/s per day during May 2023, as a result of the demand for Ordinals and BRC-20 tokens, which increased Bitcoin network transaction fees.
+As of August 2023, Bitcoin mining economics have been mostly range bound to \$0.06 to \$0.08 per TH/s per day. - We note, the break-even operating cost for miners depends on the electricity price as well as machine efficiencies, which have seen improvements with newer generation mining machines.
+For example, at the Difficulty of 52.3 T seen in June 2023 and a Bitcoin price of \$30,000, an ASIC miner that has an efficiency of 30 Joules per Terahash ("J/TH") can be expected to generate mining revenues of approximately \$0.10 per kWh approximately, establishing the breakeven operating cost.
 Under the same Difficulty and Bitcoin price, a miner that contains an ASIC with an efficiency of 40 J/TH can be expected to generate revenues of approximately \$0.075 per kWh.
-Therefore, as long as the operating costs of a miner in this example are below \$0.075 per kWh, establishing the breakeven operating cost of those machines.
-When there is enough downward pressure on profitability, it is generally the case that miners with higher electricity or operating costs and/or miners operating machines with lower efficiency with a higher breakeven price, will be not be able to operate profitably, and these miners may pause their operations, causing the network hashrate and the difficulty to decrease. - In the period following the quarter end, notably in the month of May 2023, we did see a very strong rally in Bitcoin mining hash price to as much as \$0.12 per TH/s per day, as a result of high transaction fees from the demand of Ordinals being inscribed of the Bitcoin blockchain, and BRC-20 projects being minted.
-This is notable as Bitcoin price did not rally during this period, and in fact Difficulty continued to increase in May.
-Again, the increased profitability from mining during this period was a result of the network transaction fees.
+Therefore, as long as the operating costs of a miner in this example are below \$0.075 per kWh, the miner is profitable.
+When there is enough downward pressure on profitability, it is generally the case that miners with higher electricity or operating costs and/or miners operating machines with lower efficiency with a higher breakeven price, will be not be able to operate profitably, and these miners may pause their operations, causing the network hashrate and the difficulty to decrease.